Smile Makeovers in Las Vegas: Reinvent Your Smile

 The rest of your face may also change as a result of teeth lengthening.
 For instance, having long, square, and shapely teeth might make a person with a round face appear to have a slimmer face.

-Smile Line: When a person grins, an imaginary line should run from side to side along the upper teeth's borders, ideally matching the slope of the lower lip.
-The grin arc is another name for the smile line.
+Smile Line: When a person smiles, an imaginary line should run from side to side along the upper teeth's borders, ideally matching the slope of the lower lip.
+The smile arc is another name for the smile line.
 This point of comparison can be used to help you decide on the proper length for your new teeth.

 Teeth's proportions: Your cosmetic dentist will examine your teeth to determine whether they are the proper length in relation to one another.
 The two front teeth in the middle of the mouth, which are the most noticeable, should have a width-to-length ratio of four to five, according to the majority of people.
 This ratio guarantees that the smile line is symmetrical by serving as a guide for calculating the length and width of additional teeth in the aesthetic zone.